nahtanooj/OptionPricing/README.md

 ## Project Overview

 This project focuses on the implementation and simulation of stochastic models used in quantitative finance, specifically the Black-Scholes, Heston, Dupire, and SABR models.
 The goal is to simulate asset price trajectories, calibrate these models using real market data, and compare their performance.
-Additionally, the project involves designing and implementing trading algorithms based on quantitative strategies and evaluating their performance in various market conditions.

 ## Objectives